samishken/lab/Observability/EFK/README.md

 Together, these three components provide a comprehensive logging solution that can handle a large amount of data and provide real-time insights into the behavior of complex systems.

+1) Filebeat (Fluentd) collects log events from different resources.
+Uses K8s API to pull Pod info.
+--- Port
+2) Elasticsearch is used to store and index logs.
+3) Kibana is used to visualize logs and provide real-time insights into the behavior of systems.

 ### Elasticsearch
 Elasticsearch is the heart of the EFK stack.
 It is a distributed search and analytics engine that can store and index large amounts of data.
 Elasticsearch can be used for a variety of use cases, including search, logging, and analytics.